Aliases for TP53 Gene

 GeneCards Summary for TP53 Gene

 TP53 (Tumor Protein P53) is a Protein Coding gene.
 Diseases associated with TP53 include Li-Fraumeni Syndrome and Osteogenic Sarcoma.
-Among its related pathways are Regulation of TP53 Activity and Metabolism of proteins.
+Among its related pathways are MAPK Signaling: Oxidative Stress Pathway and Bladder cancer.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is TP73.